 - Once toggling it on, you can then choose your cPHulk settings, then click the Save button.

-Congratulations, now you know how to protect your dedicated server from brute-force attacks by enabling cPHulk in WHM!
+Congratulations, you have protected your dedicated server enabling cPHulk brute force protection in WHM!

 It is recommended that users combine brute-force protection with other forms of security such as firewalls, monitoring software, and malware scanners.
 As digital threats emerge, it is important to take advantage of every security tool at your disposal.
 This is why cPanel offers a unique value for users looking to secure their servers from brute-force attacks.